funkey7dan/Ex4_OS_python_test/README.md

 ```
 python3 ex4_tests.py
 ```

 *Optionally you can add -v or --verbose flag for troubleshooting/exception viewing

-There is an optional file "ex4_test_acync" for async launch of clients - Experimental.
+*There is an optional flag -a for async launch of clients - Experimental.

+*If you want to run N clients concurrently use the -t (insert your number here) flag.

 **THIS TESTS DO NOT REFLECT ON YOUR GRADE,THEY SERVE ONLY TO FOR YOUR PERSONAL TESTING.**

 ## **APPROXIMATE RUN TIME ON PLANET**